juliobits/ANSIBLE/README.md

 <img src='https://geekflare.com/wp-content/uploads/2019/06/ansible.jpg'  height='150' >

-# Welcome to the Ansible repository!
+# Welcome to my Ansible repository!

 This repository is about how to configure with ansible network devices as Router, Switches and Firewalls ( CISCO & JUNIPER ) most of all